casab/downloader-rs/README.md

 More like todo...

-- [ ] Parse MIME types properly
-- [ ] Add concurrent multi part downloading
-- [ ] Add REST API
-- [ ] Add jobs for downloading
+- [ ] Add jobs for downloading by creating by producing events on api calls, and move actual downloading to consumers
-- [ ] Collect metrics on downloading jobs
+- [ ] Collect metrics on downloading jobs by emitting event data for downloads
-- [ ] Add some event driven shit
+- [ ] Add s3 compatible save target

 See the [open issues](https://github.com/casab/downloader-rs/issues) for a full list of proposed features (and known issues).